yehlaingwin-2003/Systematic-Program-Design-Part-1-2-3/README.md

 I used this course series to:
 - Strengthen **systematic problem-solving** habits (HtDF/HtDD/HtDW recipes)
 - Practice **functional programming** and recursion
-- Build a foundation for advanced CS topics (algorithms, data structures, compilers)
+- Build a solid foundation for advanced computer science topics (algorithms, data structures, compilers)

-Although Racket itself isn’t used in industry, the thinking skills and design recipes from SPD transfer directly to languages like **Python, Java, C++** — essential for FAANG-style interviews and real-world software engineering.
+Although Racket itself isn’t widely used in industry, the skills and design recipes from SPD transfer directly to other programming languages such as **Python, Java, and C++**, making this course a valuable step in developing long-term programming fundamentals.

 ---

 ## 📌 Notes
-- This repo is for **educational purposes only**.
+- This repo is mainly for my **learning and practice**.
-- All solutions are my own, unless explicitly marked as staff solutions.
+- The solutions here are my own attempts (unless I noted otherwise), so they may not always be the most elegant.
-- If you’re studying SPD, I recommend solving problems yourself before checking my code.
+- If you’re also studying SPD, I’d encourage you to try the problems yourself first — that’s where the real learning happens!

+---